Training and Workshops

 The Study Abroad Office strives to work with academic departments to develop study abroad programs that support the mission of the university and provide access to study abroad opportunities for students from a wide variety of academic disciplines.
 These programs are administered in accordance with institutional policies and the highest industry standards to help ensure the health, safety and security of participants.
 The following workshops provide information and resources regarding a variety of topics to prepare current and future faculty to lead programs abroad.
 Please see our Events Calendar for specific dates and times.

-Developing a Study Abroad Program
+Developing and Leading a Study Abroad Program

 A workshop for prospective faculty program directors